What is Player Welfare?

 - Player welfare is the protection of the physical, emotional and social health, safety and rights of players.

-- Every tennis player deserves to participate tennis in an environment where they are treated with respect and are safe from non-accidental violence (harassment and abuse) delivered by any method.
+- Every tennis player deserves to participate in tennis in an environment where they are treated with respect and are safe from non-accidental violence (harassment and abuse) delivered by any method.

 Why is Player Welfare important?